Is It ARFID — or Just Picky Eating?

 All through a holistic, functional lens.

-If you’ve tried feeding therapy and it didn’t work… it probably wasn’t real feeding therapy.
+If you’ve tried feeding therapy and it didn’t work, it doesn’t mean you waited too long or did something wrong.

 What If It’s Not ARFID?

-What they do need is a clear way to understand their child’s eating struggles — and a compassionate, research-based plan to move forward.
+What they do need is a clear way to understand why their child is struggling with food — and a compassionate, research-informed plan to move forward.

 Whether your child has ARFID, Pediatric Feeding Disorder (PFD), or is simply an extremely selective eater, the first step is the same: